Slovakia – a surprising country

 Getting plastered in Slovakia

 A Celtic roundhouse is under construction at the museum.
-This building shows the links with the area’s prehistoric and early historic heritage.
+This building shows the links with the area’s prehistoric heritage.

 We spent a day clay plastering and helping to reconstruct the walls of the new coffee shop.
-Jakub is restoring this original building from 1887 with help from keen visitors!
+Jakub is restoring this original building from 1887 with help from visitors.
 We filled gaps in the walls with stones and slapped on the plaster to create a weather proof breathable wall for the building.

 Clay plastering is hard work!
-Plastering activity involves a lot of lifting and throwing and mixing.
-I can confirm that it is great fun too!
+A lot of lifting and throwing and mixing is involved.
+It is good fun.
 We mixed our own home made plaster by mixing fresh clay, gravel, cut straw, sand and water .
 Some people actually mixed the plaster the old fashioned way, with their feet!

 A large collection of international masks are on display in a mask gallery.
 There is a small green village shop and local handmade products are for sale here.